 - Grant County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

 - 1 student from Grant County is currently studying at KU Medical Center.

 - 2 Grant County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Grant County is part of the Southwest Medical Education Network with Randall Fahrenholtz, MD, a resident of Tribune, serving as the Medical Education Director.
+- Grant County is part of the Southwest Medical Education Network with Thomas Koksal, M.D., a resident of Garden City, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 9 KU Medical Center graduates live and/or practice in Grant County.

 - 1 health care provider has been placed in Grant County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 5 enrollments in KU Medical Center continuing education/professional development courses and conferences by Grant County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.